JereNurminen/cv/README.md

 ### PHP
 There's no escaping PHP.
 I've used it for custom (and way too complicated) **WordPress** templates and very simple CRUD apps.
 ### Linux
 I've hosted many of my projects on my own **virtual server**, and I've had to deal with configuring and troubleshooting it.
-Currently much of my dev work is powered by WSL.